Atlas-of-Kaeon/The-One-Library/The One Library/2 - Collection/1 - References/1 - Guides/3 - Contents/1 - Scripture/2 - Christian/README.md

 the faithful  and righteous will be raised into heaven, and the wicked and unbelieving will be damned to hell, thus ending history.

-The English translation hosted on the Library of Github uses the text of the King James version of the Bible.
+The English translation hosted on the One Library uses the text of the King James version of the Bible.

 <h2 align="center"><a href="https://github.com/Atlas-of-Kaeon/The-One-Library/blob/master/The%20One%20Library/1%20-%20Core/1%20-%20Literature/1%20-%20Texts/1%20-%20Scripture/1%20-%20Abrahamic/1%20-%20Judeo-Christian/2%20-%20Specific/2%20-%20Christian/1%20-%20Common/2%20-%20The%20Nicene%20Creed/The%20Nicene%20Creed.one">2: The Nicene Creed</a></h2>